-The Executive Committee met on 5 occasions during 2015, however communication with and between Management and the Committee's members is regular and ongoing.
+The Executive Committee met on 12 occasions during 2016.
 The Company Secretary also attends these meetings.

 The Audit Committee assists the Board in fulfilling its supervisory and monitoring responsibilities, according to detailed terms of reference included in the Audit Committee Charter and which reflect the recent requirements of the Listing Rules as well as current best practices and recommendations of good corporate governance.
 The terms of reference of the Audit Committee, as detailed in the Audit Committee Charter include: